FFmpeg/FFmpeg/INSTALL.md

 ## Installing FFmpeg

+0. If you like to include source plugins, merge them before configure for example run tools/merge-all-source-plugins

 1. Type `./configure` to create the configuration.
 A list of configure options is printed by running `configure --help`.